kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It transmits the hypoglossal nerve

 #### Answer: E. It transmits the hypoglossal nerve - *FALSE* = D. It transmits the transverse sinus - TRUE
-- The jugular foramen, a large aperture formed in front by the petrous portion of the temporal and behind by the occipital, lies on the base of the skull behind the carotid canal.
-It is generally larger on the right than on the left side, and may be subdivided into three compartments.
-The anterior compartment transmits the inferior petrosal sinus, the intermediate the glossopharyngeal, vagus and accessory nerves, and the posterior the transverse sinus and some meningeal branches from the occipital and ascending pharyngeal arteries.
+- Jugular Foramen
+	- Large aperture formed
+		- In-front, by petrous portion of Temporal
+		- Behind by Occipital
+	- Lies on base of skull behind carotid canal
+- Generally larger on **Right** than on left side - may be subdivided into three compartments
+	- Anterior (1)
+		- Inferior Petrosal Sinus
+	- Intermediate (3)
+		- Glossopharyngeal (CN IX)
+		- Vagus (CN X)
+		- Accessory nerves (CN XI)
+	- Posterior (2)
+		- **Transverse Sinus**
+		- Some meningeal branches from occipital and ascending pharyngeal arteries

 ### Q1.116
 Which of the following features help to identify the clavicle?